Why you should listen to flight safety demos

 For experienced flyers, the in-flight safety demonstration can seem like a mundane legal requirement that they already know inside-out.

-Air disasters are not very common, but on Tuesday a US woman died because of an in-air emergency on a Southwest Airlines flight.
+Air disasters are not very common, but on Tuesday a US woman died because of an in-flight emergency on a Southwest Airlines plane.

-The flight, carrying 149 passengers, made an emergency landing, but videos and images taken on-board have caused alarm because many passengers appear to be using their emergency breathing masks incorrectly.
+The flight, carrying 149 passengers on a domestic US flight, made an emergency landing, but videos and images taken on board have caused alarm because many passengers appear to be using their emergency breathing masks incorrectly.

-Some airline staff, sick of being ignored on flights, have taken to social media to explain why passengers should start to start pay attention.
+Some airline staff, sick of being ignored on flights, have taken to social media to explain why passengers should start to pay attention.

 One tweet, posted by an experienced former flight attendant, has been shared thousands of times online.

-Bobby Laurie worked on US airlines for 10 years and helped develop some of American Airlines emergency training guides.
+Bobby Laurie worked on US airlines for 10 years and helped develop some of the emergency training guides used by American Airlines.

 He told the BBC that when he saw the footage from the flight, the masks were the first thing he noticed.